 With 3 Generations from which to choose, how do you decide?

 Considering the pros and cons of each generation is the clearest way to choose which 6BT Cummins is right for you.

-However, when dealing with performance modifications, this motor’s best advantage, simplicity, is also its biggest flaw.
+However, when dealing with performance modifications, this motor's best advantage, simplicity, is also its biggest flaw.
 Without complicated fuel and timing controls, the motor sacrifices drivability as output increases.
-Therefore, those looking to produce big power might shy away from this first generation 12-valve.
+Therefore, those looking to produce big power might shy away from this first generation 5.9 L Cummins 12 valve specs.
 However, for those inexperienced with a Cummins swap, the first-generation motor still is a solid choice.
 Consumers can find these motors reasonably priced for around $2,000 US dollars.

 Second Generation 6BT Cummins

 An updated Cummins 6BT entered the market in 1994 and featured a Bosch P7100 pump, which allowed for more power output without sacrificing the drivability discussed earlier.
 As with the first generation 12-valve, the Second Generation 5.9 L Cummins also featured mechanical fueling and timing.
 Therefore, the motor maintained its legendary reliability and simplicity.

 However, with the addition of an upgraded fuel pump, the Second Generation motor is much more accommodating to performance upgrades.
 For that reason, it is often considered the best bang for the buck 6BT motor.

 The Second Generation motor produces 160 hp stock and 440 ft-pounds of torque.
 Easily tuned to 600-800 horsepower, it has enough torque for most applications.
 These motors are also often priced in the $2,000.00 range, making them affordable for swap applications.